 All applicants must show evidence of computer skills through course work or self study prior to the end of the first term.
 Students may obtain instruction through the NSU Microcomputer Laboratory or other training facilities.

-Applicants who have attended foreign universities or colleges are required to have their academic credentials evaluated for U.S. institution equivalence by either World Education Services, Educational Credential Evaluators, Inc. or Josef Silney and Associates, Inc.
+Applicants who have attended foreign universities or colleges are required to have their academic credentials evaluated for U.S. institution equivalence by an approved National Association of Credential Evaluation Services (NACES) organization, such as one of the services listed below.

-While there is no minimum requirement, prior health care experience is highly recommended and higher consideration may be given to applicants with prior direct patient contact.
-Applicants must provide verifiable information regarding their prior experience.
-Applicants with formal certification in a health care field are considered more competitive.
+While there is no minimum requirement, prior healthcare experience is highly recommended.
+Higher consideration may be given to applicants with prior direct patient contact.